St. John's Baptist Church (Miami)

-St. John's Baptist Church (also known as the New St. John Institutional Baptist Church) is a historic church in Miami, Florida.
+St. John's Baptist Church (also known as the New St. John Institutional Baptist Church and St. John Institutional Missionary Baptist Church) is a historic church in Miami, Florida.
 It is located at 1328 Northwest 3rd Avenue.
 On April 17, 1992, it was added to the U.S. National Register of Historic Places.

 On June 17, 1906 at the corner of NW 2nd Avenue and 11th Terrace, a small group was called together for worship.

 They initially called this congregation Second Baptist Church.
 The first pastor of this group was Rev. Bynom.

 After a short time, a second pastor, Rev. N.B.
 Williams, was called to lead this new and growing congregation.

 During Rev. Williams' tenure, the membership moved to Jackson's Hall on 10th street between 2nd and 3rd Avenue.

 The members considered plans for a permanent location.
 After purchasing a lot at 12th Street and 3rd Avenue, construction began on a 50X48 foot frame building.

 The congregation moved into this building on the third Sunday in February 1908.
 Rev. Williams served until the latter part of 1910.

 In 1912, Rev. Jarius Wilkerson Drake cast his membership with the church.
 He assumed leadership of the church on the first Sunday in February.

 Rev. Drake maintained a loving and Christian attitude towards all members.
 The membership grew and increased tremendously.

 The initial church building was damaged and wrecked during storms in 1926 and 1928, but was remodeled.

 This building became too small under Rev. Drake's leadership, and the congregation purchased a larger site to accommodate the membership.

 The newly built church, completed in 1940, is located on the current site, which sits on 13th Street and 3rd Avenue.

 The church then became known as St. John Missionary Baptist Church.
 Rev. Drake served as pastor until his death in February 1951.

 Succeeding Rev. Drake was Rev. Thedford Johnson, who was serving as Assistant Pastor.

 Under his pastorate, a two-story building at 1148 NW 3rd Avenue was built as a parsonage;